NIB's bonds enjoy the highest possible credit rating, AAA/Aaa, with the leading rating agencies Standard & Poor's and Moody's.

 More

-Public Private Partnership (PPP) is a model in which a public service is funded, implemented and operated through a partnership of government and one or more private sector entities.
+Public Private Partnership (PPP) is a model in which a public service is funded, implemented and operated through a partnership of a public institution and one or more private sector entities.
 NIB, with its experience in complex financing structures, may assist its customers with project and structured finance, e.g. using the PPP model.
-NIB has financed PPP projects concerning, e.g., road building in Finland, Norway and Poland and wastewater treatment in Russia.
+NIB has financed PPP projects concerning, e.g., road building in Nordic countries and Poland.